fcaballerop/cuPSS/README.md

 Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki"><strong>wiki</strong></a>.

+cuPSS has been tested on both Linux and Windows WSL.
+It should run natively on Windows using the proper Windows `fftw3f` library, but it hasn't been tested.
+Note that Windows WSL does not support CUDA/OpenGL interoperability and thus real time visualization on WSL is not possible.

 ## Dependencies

  * CUDA toolkit (11+)